Puppies are wonderful gifts in our lives. They bring so much joy and adventure to every day.

 Keep Glass Safe

-Glass is fragile and something that puppies will manage to break quite often if it is left somewhere that they can get to.
+Glass is fragile and something that puppies will break quite often if left somewhere that they can get to.
 Take a look at all of the glass in your house and make a plan to keep it safe from them.

 This might mean that you need to keep them out of parts of your home when they are filled with energy or until they learn to control themselves.